Poziv Tour

 Poziv Tour was an eighth concert tour by Serbian singer Ceca, in support of her fifteenth studio album Poziv (2013).
 It began on 28 June 2013, in Belgrade, Serbia, at the Ušće and concluded on 7 May 2016, in Thessaloniki, Greece at the Fix live.
 During the tour she held the biggest concert of her career.
-The concert in Belgrade was attended by more than 150,000 people.
+The concert in Belgrade was attended by more than 150,000 people, and was one of the highest-attended concerts in the world.